mgmillimeter/WEKAII/README.md

 ## 2.3 Transformation (Feature Engineering)
 1. Derived Variables
-Two derived variables were generated to facilitate classification tasks:
-- The Total Score was computed as the sum of five subject scores, represented mathematically as:
+To enhance the dataset for predictive modeling, two key derived variables were created:

+Total Score (total_score):
+This variable represents the student’s overall academic performance, calculated by summing the scores across five subjects:

 ![image](https://github.com/user-attachments/assets/34d4f799-d723-405c-9ceb-ebb8bf22b2b3)

-where _Si_ represents the score for each (English, Mathematics, Science, Social Science, and Art & Culture).
-- The Performance Category was created using the 20th and 80th percentiles to ensure balanced class sizes
+where _Si_ orresponds to the score in one of the individual subjects.
+- Performance Category (performance_category):

+To convert the continuous total scores into discrete classes suitable for classification tasks, the 20th and 80th percentiles of the total score distribution were used as cut-off points:

+- Low Performance: total score ≤ 20th percentile

+- Average Performance: total score > 20th percentile and < 80th percentile

+- High Performance: total score ≥ 80th percentile

+This method helps ensure that each category contains a sufficient and relatively balanced number of cases.
+Using percentiles also accounts for the data's actual distribution, rather than applying arbitrary fixed thresholds, which improves both the interpretability and performance of classification models.

 2. Encoding
 - Categorical variables, such as parental education, guardian type, and school group, were converted into numerical format using One-Hot Encoding to allow machine learning algorithms to process them effectively.
 This technique creates separate binary columns for each category, preserving all available information without introducing artificial ranking.
 Since the number of features remained reasonable after encoding, dimensionality reduction was not necessary, allowing the models to consider all relevant factors during analysis.